thesunny/SnapEditor/README.md

 ### Guard

 Guard is used for continuous testing.
-It watches for any changes to CoffeeScript files in the `javascripts/` and `spec/` directories and `spec/javascripts/support/jasmine.yml`.
+It watches for any changes to JavaScript files in the `javascripts/` directory, CoffeeScript files in the `spec/` directories, and `spec/javascripts/support/jasmine.yml`.
 Use the following command to run Guard.

     bundle exec guard start